nopnop2002/Robotell-USB-CAN-Python/README.md

 ```

 # CAN transmission data
-This tool accepts data to send via UDP Broadcast.
+This tool accepts data to send via UDP broadcast.
 Open a new terminal and execute the following command:
 ```
 $ chmod 777 transmit.sh